tl-its-umich-edu/annoto-gai/README.md

 The `captionsProcessor.ipynb` notebook reads captions in the .srt file format provided within the subfolders of the `Captions` folder.

 ### Processing transcripts:
-The `getCombinedTranscripts` function when run on a single video file name will return a dataframe of the segmented transcript provided within the subfolders of the `Captions` folder, where each line has an approximate duration, 30s in this case.
+The `TranscriptData` class when passed a `Config` object with the required video name and credentials will create a class object containing information for the segmented transcript provided within the subfolders of the `Captions` folder, where each line has an approximate duration, 30s default in this case.
 This will be used for topic extraction and segmentation.

 ### Extracting topics:
 The `retrieveTopics` function takes the segmented transcript and return the `BERTopic` model used, and the topics over time that were extracted from the transcript.
-Read the notes in the notebook as well for further information about adjusting certain parameters in the `config` Class for managing the choice of Representation model used, and the usage of KeyBERT.
+The `.env` contains some variables that can be adjusted for toggling KeyBERT and the prompt for the LangCHain component as well.

 > Note: Any GenAI-related calls for text generation have been configured to have a temperature of 0 to ensure that the responses received are replicatable and less prone to hallucinations.

 ## Using the Python Script:
-> Note: Video file names can be declared in the `.env` file, or by assigning it manually to `config.videoToUse`.
-This will be reworked in a future PR/Issue to handle this better in a Class implementation.

 The `captionsProcessor.py` script currently runs similarly to the `captionsProcessor.ipynb` notebook, but as one continuous script with no visualization options.

 ## Other notes: